Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement: A Long-range Measurement Based on Jacobians

-In this section, we propose to quantify the long-range dependency of a task given a trained model by seeing how the \emph{influence score} $I(v,u)$ between node-pairs ~\citep{xu2018representation,gasteiger2022influence} varies with distance, which measures the sensitivity of a GNN layer at node $v$ to the input feature of node $u$ using the Jacobian:

-where $\bm{H}^{(L)}_{vi}$ is the $i^{th}$ entry of node $v$'s embedding at layer $L$, and $\bm{X}_{uj}$ is the $j^{th}$ entry of the input feature vector for node $u$.
-Unless otherwise specified, we assume $L$ refers to the last logit layer (pre-softmax inputs).
+In this section, we propose to quantify the long-range dependency of a task given a trained model, by evaluating how the \emph{influence score} $I(v,u)$ between node-pairs ~\citep{xu2018representation,gasteiger2022influence} varies with distance.
+The influence score measures the sensitivity of a GNN layer at node $v$ to the input feature of node $u$ using the Jacobian: $I(v,u)=\sum_i \sum_j \left|\, \partial \bm{H}^{(L)}_{vi} \big/ \partial \bm{X}_{uj} \,\right|$, where $\bm{H}^{(L)}_{vi}$ is the $i^{th}$ entry of node $v$'s embedding at layer $L$, and $\bm{X}_{uj}$ is the $j^{th}$ entry of the input feature vector for node $u$.
+Unless otherwise specified, we assume $L$ refers to the last logit layer.

 Based on the influence score, we define the \textit{average total influence} $\bar{T}_h$ at $h^{th}$ hop as: